Softomate Solutions logoSoftomate Solutions logo

 The specific Odoo models and fields accessible to the chatbot are defined in the project scoping phase and enforced at the API token level.
 The following list covers the full range of Odoo models that have been implemented in production Odoo AI chatbot integrations by Softomate Solutions.

-Odoo Sales module (sale.order): In more advanced configurations, the chatbot drafts quotations by creating sale.order records in draft state.
+Odoo Sales module (sale.order): In more advanced configurations, the chatbot can draft quotations by creating sale.order records in draft state.
 This is appropriate for businesses with a limited, well-defined product catalogue where the chatbot can reliably identify the correct product and quantity from the conversation.
 Draft quotations created by the chatbot are always flagged for human review before confirmation.

 Odoo Inventory module (stock.quant, product.template): The chatbot reads current stock quantities and product details including name, description, list price, available quantity and lead time.
-Access is read-only: the chatbot never writes to inventory records.
+Access is read-only — the chatbot never writes to inventory records.

 Odoo Contacts module (res.partner): The chatbot performs read lookups on existing contacts for duplicate detection and email matching.
 If a new contact needs to be created as part of lead creation, it is created as a sub-record of the crm.lead via the standard Odoo lead creation flow rather than a direct res.partner write, which preserves Odoo's deduplication logic.

-Odoo Helpdesk module (helpdesk.ticket): For businesses using Odoo Helpdesk, the chatbot creates support tickets directly from the conversation when a visitor describes a technical issue or service request rather than a sales enquiry.
+Odoo Helpdesk module (helpdesk.ticket): For businesses using Odoo Helpdesk, the chatbot can create support tickets directly from the conversation when a visitor describes a technical issue or service request rather than a sales enquiry.
 The intent classification layer distinguishes between sales enquiries (routed to CRM) and support requests (routed to Helpdesk).

 For a full breakdown of how chatbot integration fits into the wider Odoo AI capability stack, see our Odoo AI integration London overview.